Aidar5/nattoeng/docs/source/book/01_intro/pip.rst

     pip 19.1.1 from /home/vagrant/venv/pyneng-py3-7/lib/python3.7/site-packages/pip (python 3.7)

 If the command failed, the pip is not installed.
-Pip installation described in `documentation <https://pip.pypa.io/en/stable/installing/>`__
+Pip installation is described in `documentation <https://pip.pypa.io/en/stable/installing/>`__

 Module installation
 ^^^^^^^^^^^^^^^^^